NehaSontakk/Computer-System-Design-Fundamentals/README.md

 ## 1: Basic Gates in Hardware Simulator

 NOT, AND, OR, NOR, XOR Gates using the universal NAND gate.
 The code is written in .hdl files that represent basic chip files in the hardware simulator

+## 2: Operations using basic gates

+Multiplexer and De-multiplexer using the basic gates created previously.